StuartsProjects/SX12XX-LoRa/examples/ReadMe.md

 1189s PacketError,RSSI,-111dBm,SNR,-12dB,Length,0,Packets,1126,Errors,1,IRQreg,70,IRQ\_HEADER\_VALID,IRQ\_CRC\_ERROR,IRQ\_RX\_DONE

+#### 42\_WiFi\_Scanner\_Display\_ESP32 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Hardware Checks\ESP32 folder)

+When the ESP32 turns on the WiFi function, there is a short high current pulse that can cause the ESP32 brownout detect to operate.

+This test program at startup flashes an LED, leaves it on and then starts the WiFi.
+If the Wifi initiates a brownout, you will see the LED flash again.
+The LED stays on when scanning, the program reports the networks found to the serial console and displays them on an attached SSD1306 OLED.

+Thus if you see the LED continually doing short bursts of flashing the turn on off the WiFi is causing the ESP32 to reset.
+There will also be a message on the serial monitor that the brownout detector operated.

+#### 43\_SD\_Card\_Test\_ESP32 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Hardware Checks\ESP32 folder)

+This test program has been written to check that a connected SD card adapter, Micro or standard, is functional.
+To use the program first copy the file (in this programs directory) called testfile.txt to the root directory of the SD card.

+When the program runs it will attempt to open 'testfile.txt' and spool the contents to the Arduino IDE serial monitor.
+The testfile is part of the source code for the Apollo 11 Lunar Lander navigation and guidance computer.
+There are LED flashes at power up or reset, then at start of every loop of the test.
+The LED is on whilst the testfile is being read.
+If the LED flashes very rapidly then there is a problem accessing the SD card.

+The program also has the option of using a logic pin to control the power to the lora and SD card devices, which can save power in sleep mode.
+If the hardware is fitted to your board these devices are powered on by setting the VCCPOWER pin low.
+If your board does not have this feature set VCCPOWER to -1.

+#### 44\_SD\_Card\_Test\_With\_FS\_ESP322 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Hardware Checks\ESP32 folder)

+This test program has been written to check that a connected SD card adapter, Micro or standard, is functional with the FS functions.
+To use the program first copy the file (in this programs directory) called testfile.txt to the root directory of the SD card.

+When the program runs it will attempt to open 'testfile.txt' and spool the contents to the Arduino IDE serial monitor.
+The testfile is part of the source code for the Apollo 11 Lunar Lander navigation and guidance computer.
+There are LED flashes at power up or reset, then at start of every loop of the test.
+The LED is on whilst the testfile is being read.
+If the LED flashes very rapidly then there is a problem accessing the SD card.

+The program also has the option of using a logic pin to control the power to the lora and SD card devices, which can save power in sleep mode.
+If the hardware is fitted to your board these devices are powered on by setting the VCCPOWER pin low.
+If your board does not have this feature set VCCPOWER to -1.

 #### 45\_Battery\_Voltage\_Read\_Test &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Hardware_Checks folder)

 This test program has been written to check that hardware for reading the battery voltage has been assembled correctly such that it is funtional.
 The value defined as 'ADMultiplier' in settings.h is used to adjust the value read from the 91K\11K resistor divider and convert into mV.

 There is also an option of using a logic pin to turn the resistor divider used to read battery voltage on and off.
 This reduces current used in sleep mode.
 To use the feature set the define for pin BATVREADON in 'Settings.h' to the pin used.
 If not using the feature set the pin number to -1.

+#### 47\_DeepSleep\_Timed\_Wakeup\_ESP32 &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Hardware_Checks\ESP32 folder)

+This program flashes a LED connected to the pin defined by LED1, and puts the ESP32 to deep_sleep for a period determined by the TIME_TO_SLEEP variable (in seconds).

+The program also has the option of using a logic pin to control the power to the lora and SD card devices, which can save power in sleep mode.
+If the hardware is fitted to your board these devices are powered on by setting the VCCPOWER pin low.
+If your board does not have this feature set VCCPOWER to -1.

+Current in deep_sleep for a bare bones ESP32 with regulator and no other devices was 27uA.

 #### 48\_DS18B20\_Test &emsp; &emsp; &emsp; &emsp; &emsp; &emsp; (Hardware_Checks folder)